National Socialist Movement (Netherlands): Second World War (1940–1945)

 Mussert had in total five meetings with Adolf Hitler in which he pleaded for an independent Netherlands, but he was unsuccessful.
 Although Seyss-Inquart had proposed that Mussert should be made Prime Minister of the Netherlands, he was only given the honorary title 'Leader of the Dutch People', and he was allowed to build a marginal State Secretariat, but he was given little or no actual power.
-His influence in the party waned at the expense of Rost van Tonningen and other more pro-German members.
+His influence in the party waned as Rost van Tonningen and other more pro-German members gained influence.
 Unlike Mussert, Rost van Tonningen was in favour of incorporation of the Netherlands into a Greater Germanic Reich.
 Beginning in the summer of 1943, many male members of the NSB were organized in the Landwacht, which helped the government control the population.

 On 4 September 1944, the Allied forces conquered Antwerp and the NSB expected the fall of the Netherlands to come soon.
 On 5 September, most of the NSB's leadership and many members fled to Germany and the party's organization fell apart, on what is known as Dolle Dinsdag (Mad Tuesday).
 Mussert himself spent the winter of 1944–45 at the estate of Bellinckhof, near Almelo.
-In these final months of the war the movement fractured further and further, and Mussert ordered measurements against leaders who behaved 'dishonorably' in September 1944.
+In these final months of the war the movement fractured further and further, and Mussert ordered measures against leaders who behaved 'dishonorably' in September 1944.
 In the beginning of 1945 he terminated the memberships of Rost van Tonningen and Van Geelkerken.
 However, at that time Musserts power was severely weakened by the war events and the fracturing of the NSB.

+Dissolution (1945)

 After the German surrender on 6 May 1945, the NSB was outlawed.
 Mussert was arrested the following day.
 Many of the members of the NSB were arrested, but only a few were convicted.

 There were no attempts to continue the organization illegally.
-Former members were shunned and sometimes imprisoned or humiliated.
+Former members were shunned and sometimes imprisoned.
 After that, they and their children remained stigmatized for a long time in society.
-The senior leadership was arrested and faced charges.
-Mussert was executed on 7 May 1946, Van Geelkerken was imprisoned, Rost van Tonningen committed suicide while awaiting trial.
+The senior party leadership was arrested and faced charges: Mussert was executed on 7 May 1946, Van Geelkerken was imprisoned, and Rost van Tonningen committed suicide while awaiting trial.